Veeloxfire/WordleSolver/README.md

 It doesn't do any fancy strategies, it guesses somewhat like a regular human with an irregular vocabulary.
 It uses the same "algorithm" the whole time and this could be changed to be different based on how many words left, which letters it knows, etc

-From my limited testing it usually guesses correctly in ~4 tries.
-It can get stuck when there is only 1 letter to guess and multiple options (this is where different strategies would come in)
+From my limited testing it usually guesses correctly in ~4 tries on reasonable words and ~5 on random words.
+It can get stuck however when there is only 1 letter to guess and multiple options and take >10 tries (this is where different strategies would come in)

 Currently only supports windows but you could write a linux_main.cpp fairly easily if you wanted